 Our parish community partners with and supports the work of South Baltimore Community Land Trust (SBCLT), whose mission aligns with ours, to deconstruct barriers of structural racism and oppression, and remedy disinvestment in red lined communities and the enduring after effects.
 Their vision is to offer quality affordable housing in communities free of environmental injustice.
 They transform vacant buildings into community owned assets, transitioning them in the process to a regenerative zero waste system in Cherry Hill and Curtis Bay.
 This focus is a critical element of the causes of disproportionate ill health of people of color.
 They are developing affordable housing units without displacement and with state of the art environmental qualifications, providing financial literacy and homeownership classes.
 One critical goal is to support individuals and families as they grow their assets, home investment and build generational wealth through homeownership, so long denied by institutional red lining.

-Donate to our Racial Equity Fund as we work with SBCLT to fulfill their mission.
+We established St. Vincent’s Racial Equity Fund to help SBCLT fulfill their mission.